Well-clipped cones under finite quotients and applications to the cone conjecture: Well-clipped, neatly clipped, perfectly clipped cones

 \begin{remark} Note that a perfectly clipped cone is always neatly clipped with $W= \langle\sigma_i\mid i\in I\rangle$ and $\Gamma_{\mathcal{C}} = \Aut(\mathcal{C}^{\circ},\mathcal{A},V_{\Z})$.
 Indeed, the disjoint interior property follows from Corollary \ref{cor-Cfunddom}, and the semidirect product structure in the definition of perfectly clipped cone is naturally induced by the fact that $\Aut(\mathcal{C}^{\circ},\mathcal{A},V_{\Z})$ preserves the set of hyperplanes $(H_i)_{i\in I}$. \end{remark}

 Let us take the list of Example \ref{ex-list}, and note that all of those well-clipped cones are in fact perfectly clipped.

 \begin{example} There are many instances of perfectly clipped cones. \begin{enumerate} \item[(1+7+8)] A self-dual homogeneous cone is always perfectly clipped.
-In particular, any simplicial cone is perfectly clippped, and any non-degenerate convex cone in $\R^2$ is perfectly clipped.
-For the same reason, the movable cones of abelian varieties and of Wehler varieties are perfectly clipped. \item[(2+3+4)] The nef cone of any smooth surface underlying a klt Calabi--Yau pair is perfectly clipped by Proposition \ref{prop-characterize-RPFD} below and by the cone conjecture in dimension $2$ proven by Totaro \cite{To10}. \item[(5)] The movable cone of a smooth projective hyperkähler manifold is perfectly clipped by the work of Markman \cite[Theorem 6.18 (4+5), Lemma 6.23]{Markman11}, notably thanks to the Hodge theoretic Torelli theorem \cite[Theorem 1.3]{Markman11}.
+In particular, any simplicial cone is perfectly clipped, and any non-degenerate convex cone in $\R^2$ is perfectly clipped.
+For the same reason, the movable cones of abelian varieties are perfectly clipped. \item[(2+3)] The nef cone of a smooth del Pezzo surface is perfectly clipped by Proposition \ref{prop-characterize-RPFD} below and by the cone theorem.
+The nef cone of a smooth projective K3 is also perfectly clipped: It follows from Proposition \ref{prop-characterize-RPFD} and the Torelli theorem \cite[Paragraph 6, Theorem 1]{PSSTorelli}. \item[(4)] Let $S$ be a surface underlying a klt Calabi--Yau pair.
+The cone $(\overline{\mathrm{NE}}(S)_{K_S\le 0})^{\vee}$ (appearing in Example \ref{ex-list} and Lemma \ref{lem-surface-nicely}) is perfectly clipped, see Lemma \ref{lem-surfperfectly} below.
+This is a consequence of the cone conjecture in dimension $2$ proven by Totaro \cite{To10}. \item[(5)] The movable cone of a smooth projective hyperkähler manifold is perfectly clipped by the work of Markman \cite[Theorem 6.18 (4+5), Lemma 6.23]{Markman11}, notably thanks to the Hodge theoretic Torelli theorem \cite[Theorem 1.3]{Markman11}.
 Please note the words of caution in \cite[Paragraph following Definition 1.1, Caution 6.19]{Markman11} and the counterexamples \cite{Deb,Na02,Markman10}, that convinced us to work on descending the movable (rather than the nef) cone conjecture and to take arithmetic subgroups in Definition \ref{def-neatlyclipped} rather than the whole group $\Aut(\mathcal{A},V_{\Z})$ (compare with \cite{OS01}). \item[(6)] The movable cone of a projective primitive symplectic variety $X$ with terminal $\Q$-factorial singularities is perfectly clipped.
 It is clear for $b_2(X) \le 4$ by Item (1) above, and follows for $b_2(X) \ge 5$ from the work of Bakker-Lehn \cite[Theorem 8.2]{BL18} and Lehn-Mongardi-Pacienza \cite[Theorem 5.12]{LMP24}, using notably a Torelli theorem \cite[Theorem 4.9]{LMP24}. \item[(9)] The nef cone of $\P^2$ blown up at $9$ general points and the movable cone of $\P^3$ blown up at 8 very general points are both perfectly clipped, by Proposition \ref{prop-characterize-RPFD} below and by \cite{Nagata60} and \cite{SX23} respectively. \item[(10)] A direct sum of perfectly clipped cones remains perfectly clipped.
 The proof is essentially the same as that of Lemma \ref{lem-directsum}. \end{enumerate} \end{example}

 Our motivation to introduce these notions of neatly and perfectly clipped cones is the following proposition, which is inspired by the work of Ash \cite[Chapter II]{AMRT}, Sterk \cite{Sterk85}, Markman \cite{Markman11}, Looijenga \cite[Example 4.8]{Loo14}, and Lehn--Mongardi--Pacienza \cite{LMP24}.
 One can view it as a characterization of those well-clipped cones which admit rational polyhedral fundamental domains under some group action.